Hiddendoom45/StaticMangaReader/README.md

 ### Usage

-The main script is a python program that generates the pages needed to view the images of a downloaded manga.
+The main script is a python program that generates the pages needed to view the images of downloaded manga.
 Compatible with both python2 and python3.

 basic format
 ```